 - Prison sentence that doesn’t exceed 18 months for fourth degree felony

 - Prison sentence that doesn’t exceed 3 years for a third degree felony

 - Prison sentence that doesn’t exceed 9 years for a second degree felony

-Defenses to Fraud Charges in New Mexico
+Defenses To Fraud Charges in New Mexico

 The prosecutors have the burden of proof in fraud cases.
-These type of cases tend to be difficult to prove since it requires not only showing that the accused intentionally deceived someone but also showing that the victim relied on specific misstatements.
+These types of cases tend to be difficult to prove since it requires not only showing that the accused intentionally deceived someone but also showing that the victim relied on specific misstatements.
 We can structure a defensive strategy that shows a lack of intent to manipulate or deceive the victim.
 Based on the facts, we may also dispute the victim’s actual reliance on the information received.
-During legal proceedings we would contest the prosecutor’s ability to sufficiently prove all elements of the fraud charges.
+During legal proceedings, we would contest the prosecutor’s ability to sufficiently prove all elements of the fraud charges.